 Tango Is a Language (I)

-You might not consider tango to be a language, but it truly is.
-Tango can be taught, learned, understood, and used to convey intentions, emotions, feelings, musical interpretations, and movement qualities such as type, size, direction, speed, variations, and more.
-Those who know this language can communicate effectively with each other, discerning their partner's intentions and feelings, and dancing harmoniously as a unified whole.
-Those who are unfamiliar with it often struggle to express themselves or respond to their partner, leading to awkward and frustrating experiences on the dance floor.
+You might not think of tango as a language, but it truly is.
+Like any language, it can be taught, learned, understood, and used to convey information: intention, emotion, musical interpretation, and qualities of movement—such as type, size, direction, speed, and variations.
+Those who speak this language fluently can communicate seamlessly on the dance floor, reading their partner’s cues and responding in harmony.
+Those who don’t often struggle to express themselves or interpret their partner, leading to awkward and frustrating experiences.

-Like any language, tango has its own alphabet, vocabulary, grammar, and composition.
-The various parts of the body—head, arms, hands, torso, waist, hips, legs, and feet—form the alphabet of tango.
-Using these elements, we create steps, which are the vocabulary of tango.
-Musicality and communication serve as the grammar, guiding the improvisation of steps into a coherent dance.
-Choreography, which combines steps into an artistic performance, represents the composition of tango.
+Tango, like any language, has its own alphabet, vocabulary, grammar, and composition.
+The parts of the body—head, arms, hands, torso, waist, hips, legs, and feet—form tango’s alphabet.
+With these, we build steps—the vocabulary.
+Musicality and communication provide the grammar, guiding how steps are combined into an expressive, improvised dance.
+Choreography, which arranges steps into a cohesive artistic performance, is the composition.

-As with learning any language, the study of tango should begin with its alphabet and grammar.
+As with any language, the study of tango should begin with its alphabet and grammar.
 Without the alphabet, words cannot be formed.
-Without grammar, words cannot be properly used.
-One of the problems in our tango learning is that we focus only on studying vocabulary and don't pay nearly enough attention to the alphabet and grammar.
-We don't embrace correctly.
-We don’t understand the functions of verious body parts and often use them incorrectly in dance (see The Functions of Various Body Parts in Tango).
-Our posture is ugly.
+Without grammar, words cannot be used.
+A common problem in tango learning is that we focus almost entirely on vocabulary—memorizing steps—while neglecting the alphabet and grammar.
+We don’t embrace correctly.
+We don’t understand the functions of various body parts, using them awkwardly or improperly in dance (see The Functions of Various Body Parts in Tango).
+Our posture is poor.
 Our connection is broken.
-Our body is stiff, heavy and inflexible.
+Our bodies are stiff, heavy, and inflexible.
 We are unable to dissociate the upper body and the lower body.
-There is no balance and stability in our movements.
-We don't listen to music.
-We don't step on the beat.
-We don't follow the sentiment and mood of the music.
+Our movements lack balance and stability.
+We don’t listen to the music.
+We don’t step on the beat.
+We don’t follow the mood or sentiment of the music.
 We don't communicate well.
-Our lead is unclear and follow is clumsy.
-As a result, although we've memorized a lot of steps, we can't put them together in a meaningful, musical, harmonious and beautiful way.
+Our lead is unclear, and our follow, clumsy.
+As a result, even though we may know many steps, we cannot combine them in a way that is meaningful, musical, harmonious, and beautiful.

-It's unwise to focus on stuffs that are of very little use, while neglecting the essentials that can benefit you most.
-Yet, many tango students do just that.
-A better approach to tango is to focus on the alphabet, grammar and basic vocabulary of tango instead of jumping into big fancy words without a solid foundation.
+It’s unwise to focus on what is rarely used while neglecting the fundamentals that truly matter.
+Yet many tango students do exactly that.
+A better approach is to focus on tango’s alphabet, grammar, and core vocabulary instead of jumping into big fancy words without a solid foundation.
 Frankly, for most people, the basics are all they need to enjoy social tango.
-If you understand that, then tango is really a simple and easy dance.
-Those who are particularly talented and want to become stage performers can go further to learn performance, but that should be pursued after they have laid the foundation, not before, and certainly not at the milonga where even the professionals dancers dance sociably.
+Once you understand that, tango becomes a simple and accessible dance.
+Those with special talent and interest in performance can pursue that path—but only after mastering the fundamentals, and certainly not at a milonga, where even professionals dance socially and respectfully.
 (See Tango Is a Language (II).)

 ReplyDelete